Skip to main content

 Open

 DOD concurred with this recommendation.
-As of November 2021, the department provided a report to Congress entitled, F-35 Autonomic Logistics Information System Redesign Strategy.
-Within this report was a section on tracking ALIS impact.
-The section lists a number of metrics and measures that DOD is taking to make sure that each version of ALIS is better than the previous version.
-The section describes improved ALIS software release strategies and more rigorous testing to assure improved performance of the system.
-However, the section does not provide any specific guidance on how ALIS is affecting the performance of the F-35 fleet.
+In November 2021, DOD provided a report to Congress entitled, F-35 Autonomic Logistics Information System Redesign Strategy.
+This report included information on tracking the impact of ALIS on F-35 performance, such as a number of metrics and measures that DOD planned to use to make sure that each version of ALIS is better than the previous version.
+The report describes improved ALIS software release strategies and more rigorous testing to assure improved performance of the system.
+However, the report does not provide any specific guidance on how to measure the extent to which ALIS is affecting the performance of the F-35 fleet.
 The report states, "although some improvements have been made to collecting performance measures, ALIS still lacks the ability to collect performance measures that affect the performance of the F-35 aircraft fleet.
 One of the design principles during the evolution from ALIS to ODIN is to implement those performance measures."
-As of April 2022, the transition date from ALIS to ODIN is undetermined.
+As of September 2024, the transition date from ALIS to ODIN is undetermined and few substantive updates to ALIS software have been made as much of the focus has been on improving hardware issues.
 We will continue to monitor the ALIS to ODIN transition and if DOD develops a method for determining how its central logistics system is affecting the performance of the F-35 fleet.

 Office of the Secretary of Defense The Secretary of Defense should ensure the Under Secretary of Defense for Acquisition and Sustainment, in consultation with the F-35 Program Executive Officer, develops and implements a strategy for the re-design of ALIS.
 The strategy should be detailed enough to clearly identify and assess the goals, key risks or uncertainties, and costs of re-designing the system.
 (Recommendation 2)